stephen-hill/base58php/readme.md

 Each major version of this library will be supported for 5 years after it's initial release.
 Support will be provided for security and bug fixes.

+- Version 2 will be supported until the 1st Janurary 2031.
-Version 1 will therefore be supported until the 11th September 2019.
+- Version 1 support expired on the 11th September 2019.

 ## Background